stagbl/stagbl/DMStag/Proposal.md

 As with `DMDA`, we keep extra, perhaps-unused, fields corresponding to the maximum dimensionality of the grid (likely to remain at 3).

-Member for a current prototype include the following:
+Members for a current prototype include the following:
 ```
 #define DMSTAG_MAX_DIM 3
 #define DMSTAG_MAX_STRATA MAX_DIM+1